MetPX/sarracenia/doc/windows/Windows.rst

 .. image:: create-basic-task.png

-This will launch the *Create Basic Task Wizard* where you first
+This will launch the *Create Basic Task Wizard* where you ...

  Fill the name: